orange-name-tag--jandri jason edit.jpg

 hello.

-I work from a psychodynamic approach, but utilize an integrative framework of therapeutic interventions.
-Some of the specific modalities that inform my work include: Systems Theory, Interpersonal Neurobiology (IPNB), Attachment Theory, Motivational Interviewing, Emotion-Focused Therapy (EFT), Self Psychology, Control Mastery Theory (CMT), Psychobiological Approach to Couples Therapy (PACT), Object Relations Theory, Accelerated Experiential-Dynamic Psychotherapy (AEDP), and Internal Family Systems Theory (IFS).
+I use my training and skills as a systems thinker, as well as my wisdom and expertise about relationships, in my therapeutic and organizational work with couples and colleagues.
+I work from a psychodynamic approach, but utilize an integrative framework of interventions.
+Some of the specific modalities that inform this framework include: Systems Theory, Interpersonal Neurobiology (IPNB), Attachment Theory, Emotion-Focused Therapy (EFT), Self Psychology, Control Mastery Theory (CMT), Psychobiological Approach to Couples Therapy (PACT), Object Relations Theory, Accelerated Experiential-Dynamic Psychotherapy (AEDP), and Internal Family Systems Theory (IFS).
+I also consult regularly with colleagues across specialties and stay up-to-date with the latest science and research.

 I received my Master of Science in Social Work (MSSW) with a Clinical Social Work specialization from the University of Texas in Austin, Texas.

-I am licensed to practice in Texas and Idaho.
+I’m licensed to practice in Texas and Idaho.

 Wondering how to pronounce my name?